sftcd/model-t/notes-for-20190627call.md

 V. small change in words, maybe enough to be interesting though?

+Perhaps: resurrect doc from stackevo that talks about no end-systems being the right concept.

 ## "not closed" I-D

 At the IAB retreat we discussed someone writing a short I-D